 The occurrence of outliers is a crucial consideration when using these measures.
 These outliers may be described as an error in the measuring processes, which results in a shift in the mean yi'.
 In order to replicate outliers, a random variable δshift is defined.
 This variable will be 0 with probability 1-pout and Ua with probability pout, where Ua is a uniform distribution between -a,a.
 This process can be simulated using the following variable: δshift∣β∼β Uxshift, where β is a Bernoulli random variable with parameter pout, and xshift is the level of the outlier.

-Finally, to simulate the data provided by the laboratory, y can defined as:
+Finally, to simulate the data provided by the laboratory, y can be defined as:

 yi∼NCi+δshift,σR2,